rgc2000/NutClient-ESXi/readme.txt

    UserVars.NutMinSupplies    : Number of power supplies needed to keep
                                 the system running.
    UserVars.NutSendMail       : Set to 1 if you want a mail to be sent
                                 on UPS events.
+Set to 2 for a more detailled mail report with all UPS status.
+Set to 0 for no mail UserVars.NutMailTo         : Email address to send mail to on UPS events.
-   UserVars.NutMailTo         : Email address to send mail to on UPS events.
+   UserVars.NutSmtpRelay      : Optional SMTP relay to send mail.
-   UserVars.NutSmtpRelay      : Optional SMTP relay to send mail
+                                keep it empty for no relay (the default)

-- If you don't see UserVars parameters restart hostd service on hypervisor only if you have no vmware job running /etc/init.d/hostd restart
+- If you don't see the UserVars parameters restart hostd service on hypervisor only if you have no vmware job running /etc/init.d/hostd restart
   You will need to reconnect with the client
 - Now you can start and enable NUT client on hypervisor boot
-- On configuration tab of the hypervisor go to Security Profile
+- On ESXi UI web interface select 'Manage' item in 'Host'.
+The select 'Services' tab.
-- Open services properties
+- Highlight NutClient service, in actions enable 'Start and stop with host'
-- Select Network UPS Tools client an click on Options
+- Start the NutClient service once configured.
-- When you change the values of the UserVars you MUST restart NUT client service to reload the configuration.
+- Everytime you change a value in the UserVars you MUST restart NUT client service to reload the configuration.

-WARNINGS
+WARNING

 This module is provided "as is" and is not approved by VMWare, you may lose VMWare support if you install it.
 Use it at your own risks.